Lotud: Traditional house

-Today, the traditional Lotud house is in the form of traditional architecture that is the most sophisticated achievement in architecture in the entire state of Sabah apart from the Murut longhouse in the Tenom district.
+Today, the traditional Lotud house is in the form of traditional architecture that is seen as the most sophisticated achievement in architecture in the entire state of Sabah apart from the Murut longhouse in the Tenom district.
 The architectural structure of the Lotud house is made of planks (in the old days) that were roughly carved with an adze without the facility of a saw.
 The entire house does not use a single nail (nails that were almost impossible to obtain in the old days) but use a clever slip joint technique utilising the appropriate structural beams, as well as applying varnish to the wood surface.
-Each house unit consists of a sleeping area (ko'odopo), a kitchen (ropuhan), an attic (tilud) and a corridor (olot-olot) that separates the front wall of the house from the veranda (soliu).
+Each house unit consists of the sleeping area (ko'odopo), the kitchen (ropuhan), the attic (tilud) and the corridor (olot-olot) that separates the front wall of the house from the veranda (soliu).

 Language

 The Lotud ethnic group has its own, distinct language known as the Suang Lotud language.
-"Suang" means "group", while "Lotud" is the name of the tribe.
-The official language code for the Lotud Dusun language is DTR.
+Suang means "group", while Lotud is the name of the tribe.
+The official language code for the Lotud Dusun language is dtr.